paulkluka/viteProcedural/README.md

 * **vite / typscript / babylonjs project setup info:**
-    * the goal of this project setup is allow for procedural modeling using babylonjs scripts
+    * the goal of this project setup is to allow for procedural modeling using babylonjs scripts
     * project setup method is based on:
         * https://doc.babylonjs.com/guidedLearning/usingVite#maintenance-and-updates
-            * this guide is for detail explanation of why using vite for setup and building the project
+            * this guide offers detail explanation of using vite to setup and build projects
             * but the actual project setup follows the guide below:
                 * https://youtu.be/e6EkrLr8g_o?si=BAnYzl8-x41NhIZN&t=169:
-                * this video does a better job of not duplicating the node_module folder where the vite and bjs engine code is stored
+                * this video does a better job of not duplicating the node_modules folder where the vite and bjs engine code is stored

 * **installation:**
     * this process is written for working on the windows platform
     * prerequisite:
         * install node.js to have npm if you don't have it already
         * install git as well
-    * for first time installation choose a local work path example: /d/work/Projects/ (windows-> d:\work\Projects\)
+    * first time installation - choose a local work path
+        * example: /d/work/Projects/ (windows-> d:\work\Projects\)
         * open a git bash terminal to that path, or use the bash terminal in your ide (vscode, cursor, etc) and git clone the remote repo
             * command: git clone https://github.com/LLVir/bjs-vite-procedural-environment.git
             * this will create the local repo at: (example) /d/work/projects/bjs-vite-procedural-environment